Jun 10, 2025

 Step aside, CAR-Ts; with three FDA approvals, the class of bispecific antibodies has begun to take on the relapsed/refractory multiple myeloma treatment segment.

-The multiple myeloma treatment is rapidly evolving, and current and emerging key players face significant risk due to this high degree of innovation.
+The multiple myeloma treatment market is rapidly evolving, and current and emerging key players face significant risk due to this high degree of innovation.
 Antibody-drug conjugate (ADC), CAR-T cell treatments, and bispecific antibodies are just a few of the novel modes of action that have recently entered the market for later lines of therapy.
 The bispecific antibodies market, in particular, is anticipated to evolve in the coming years, with multiple companies entering the multiple myeloma treatment space with their products.
 Johnson & Johnson (J&J) dominates this field by adding two bispecific antibodies approved in the bispecific antibodies market.
 TECVAYLI (teclistamab) became the first bispecific antibody to receive regulatory approval for treating relapsed/refractory multiple myeloma (RRMM) in 2022 in the United States and Europe.
 Later in 2023, TALVEY (talquetamab) and ELREXFIO (elranatamab) were approved for RRMM.

 Several multispecific antibodies under development are also making progress.
 Bispecific antibodies have seen significant progress for hematological oncology indications in the last few years, especially in 2022 and 2023.
-In August 2023, the US FDA approved four bispecific antibodies for indications like DLBCL and Multiple Myeloma.
+In August 2023, the FDA approved four bispecific antibodies for indications like DLBCL and Multiple Myeloma.
 Some recent developments in the field of bispecific antibodies for multiple myeloma are:

 According to DelveInsight’s pipeline analysis of multiple myeloma, B-cell maturation antigen (BCMA) is the primary target for bispecific and CAR-T cell therapies.
 Most approved and investigational medicines of the above-mentioned technologies target a protein known as BCMA.
 With several FDA-approved therapies, BCMA has emerged as a hot target in multiple myeloma.
 BCMA is frequently expressed on the surface of the malignant plasma cells that characterize this cancer type, which is key to its potential in multiple myeloma therapy.